 Nothing screams refreshing summer treat like a scoop of ice cream or two.
 A combination of earthy saffron, floral rosewater, and pistachio slices will leave you licking the plate.
 You can savor it plainly, or serve it between two wafers to make a sandwich of goodness like locals.

 While this dessert has a complex flavor, it’s actually an easy no-churn recipe that you can prepare at home.
 The secret to success lies in high-quality, pure saffron and rosewater, which are easily available at your local ethnic grocery store.

 It’s safe to say that every Middle Eastern cuisine has its own version of halva.
-But this Persian-style version is quite different.
-The rice or wheat flour is bathed in pure saffron and rosewater flavor, giving it an appealing golden color and an exquisite fragrance.
+For example, halva as a dessert from Egypt differs a lot from this Persian-style halva.
+The rice or wheat flour is bathed in pure saffron and rosewater, giving it a golden color and an exquisite fragrance.

 Besides tasting absolutely on point, halva pudding is also praised for its nourishing goodness.
 In fact, this classic recipe is often prepared for newly-born women and sick children to quickly recover their energy.

 Fingers crossed, Kachi is an oriental dessert that you can whip up at home like a breeze.
 And if you want to add an extra dimension of flavor, don’t be shy to toss in some almonds, walnuts, or pistachios as the pudding gets thick.